 I don’t know what this demand of emailing them back such statement reminded me of more: a Nazi concentrating camp, or the Harry Potter scene in which Harry had to write with his own blood over and over again, “I must not tell lies,” till his hand bled, per Dolores Umbridge’s instructions.

-Considering that I am not 5 any more, nor am I a criminal, but rather had a very full and successful life, and probably know more about the world around us than many would ever dream, it is very curious (to say the least) to hear such demand from some anonymous young whipper-snapper, probably fresh out of college, sitting at some obscure desk at some obscure Amazon office.
+Considering that I am not 5 any more, nor am I a criminal, but rather had a very full and successful life, and probably know more about the world around us than many would ever dream, it is very curious (to say the least) to hear such demand from some anonymous whipper-snapper, probably fresh out of college, sitting at some obscure desk in some obscure Amazon office.

 Understandably, I was shocked and concerned.
 I had no idea what happened, since I de-listed my books per exclusivity requirement.
 Something prompted me to check Smashwords, and there I discovered that GOLD TRAIN and GREEN DESERT somehow got re-published unbeknownst to me.
 It is possible that any updates you make for the book automatically trigger re-publish, although logically this shouldn’t happen.